-The experiment utilizes a table-top high harmonic source driven by Yb-fiber-laser technology and delivering short pulses with high photon flux in the XUV.
+The experiment utilizes a table-top high-harmonic source driven by Yb-fiber-laser technology and delivering short pulses with high photon flux in the XUV.
 Such sources can provide significantly higher repetition rates than the currently operating free-electron lasers based on superconducting linear accelerators \cite{Faatz2016} and offer very high temporal resolution due to the intrinsically small timing jitter \cite{Rothhardt2016}.
 Here we use a high harmonic source, which is conceptually similar to the one presented in \cite{Klas2021}, but operating at a reduced repetition rate of $\mathrm{100\,kHz}$.
-A $\mathrm{20\,W}$ average power Yb-fiber laser providing $\mathrm{250\,fs}$ pulses at 1030 nm is frequency doubled in a $\mathrm{1\,mm}$ thick BBO crystal.
-The resulting $\mathrm{200\,fs}$, $\mathrm{515\,nm}$ pulses at $\mathrm{10\,W}$ average power are post compressed to sub-$\mathrm{20\,fs}$ using a nonlinear hollow core fiber with a subsequent chirped mirror compressor.
-High harmonic generation is driven by focusing these pulses to a spot size of $\mathrm{90\,\mu m}$ into an Ar gas jet resulting in a generated photon flux of $\approx\mathrm{2\cdot 10^{15}\,photons/s}$ in the $\mathrm{11^{th}}$ harmonic (H11) at $\mathrm{26.5\,eV}$ photon energy.
-Subsequently, separation of the driving laser and the generated XUV radiation is achieved using two gracing incidence plates \cite{Pronin2011}, with an XUV reflectivity of $\mathrm{55\%}$ each, and additional $\mathrm{200\,nm}$ thick aluminum filters with a measured XUV transmission of $\mathrm{20\%}$ \cite{Hilbert2020}.
-Spatial and spectral characterization of the generated XUV radiation is performed by using the $\mathrm{90^{\circ}}$-reflection of a removable $\mathrm{1\,\mu m}$ aluminum foil by means of a flat field grating spectrometer equipped with a CCD camera.\\
+A $\mathrm{20\,W}$ average power Yb-fiber laser providing $\mathrm{250\,fs}$ pulses at 1030\,nm is frequency doubled in a $\mathrm{1\,mm}$ thick BBO crystal.
+The resulting $\mathrm{200\,fs}$, $\mathrm{515\,nm}$ pulses at $\mathrm{10\,W}$ average power are post compressed to sub-$\mathrm{20\,fs}$ using a nonlinear hollow-core fiber with a subsequent chirped-mirror compressor.
+High-harmonic generation (HHG) is driven by focusing these pulses to a spot size of $\mathrm{90\,\mu m}$ into an Ar gas jet resulting in a generated photon flux of $\approx\mathrm{2\cdot 10^{15}\,photons/s}$ in the $\mathrm{11^{th}}$ harmonic (H11) at $\mathrm{26.5\,eV}$ photon energy.
+Subsequently, separation of the driving laser and the generated XUV radiation is achieved using two grazing-incidence plates \cite{Pronin2011}, with an XUV reflectivity of $\mathrm{55\%}$ each, and additional $\mathrm{200\,nm}$ thick aluminum filters with a measured XUV transmission of $\mathrm{20\%}$ \cite{Hilbert2020}.
+Spatial and spectral characterization of the generated XUV radiation is performed by using the $\mathrm{90^{\circ}}$-reflection of a removable $\mathrm{1\,\mu m}$ aluminum foil by means of a flat-field grating spectrometer equipped with a CCD camera.\\